nix-community/nixos-generators/README.md

 openstack | bin/make-openstack
 virtualbox | bin/make-virtualbox

-we also have following runnsers:
+we also have following runners:

 platform | script
 --- | ---